-The registration statement for the Public Offering (as described in Note 3) was declared effective by the United States Securities and Exchange Commission (the "SEC") on September 10, 2015.
-On September 11, 2015, the Sponsor, Harry E. Sloan, Dennis A. Miller, James M. McNamara, Fredric D. Rosen, the Sara L. Rosen Trust, the Samuel N. Rosen 2015 Trust and the Fredric D. Rosen IRA agreed to purchase simultaneously with the closing of the Public Offering 19,500,000 warrants in a private placement at a price of \$0.50 per warrant, generating gross proceeds, before expenses, of \$9,750,000 (Note 4).
+The registration statement for the Company's initial public offering (the "Public Offering") (as described in Note 3) was declared effective by the United States Securities and Exchange Commission (the "SEC") on September 10, 2015.
+The Company consummated the Public Offering on September 16, 2015, and, simultaneously with the closing of the Public Offering, the Sponsor, Harry E. Sloan and the Company's independent directors (and/or one or more of their state planning vehicles) purchased an aggregate of 19,500,000 warrants in a private placement at a price of \$0.50 per warrant, generating gross proceeds, before expenses, of \$9,750,000 (Note 4).

-Upon the closing of the Public Offering and the private placement, \$500,000,000 was placed in the Trust Account (discussed below).
+Upon the closing of the Public Offering and the private placement, \$500,000,000 was placed in a trust account with Continental Stock Transfer & Trust Company acting as trustee (the "Trust Account") (discussed below).
 The closing of the Public Offering included an initial partial exercise (2,000,000 units) of the overallotment option granted to the underwriters.